lynnpepin/reso/README.md

 **Speed:** This is also really slow.
 Might reimplement in Rust when I get around to learning it!

 **Palette:** The first six hues (Red, Yellow, Green, Cyan, Blue, Magenta) have roughly unequal brightness values while the second six hues (Orange, Lime, Teal, Sapphire, Purple, Violet) are more appealingly equal.
 I want to change the palette to use these latter halves, with wires represented by Orange and Sapphire, logic represented by Teal, and inputs represented by Violet.

+**Port to a faster language:** Porting this to a faster language would be great.
+I think Rust would be fun (both because I want to learn it, and because there's some "Web Assembly" thing that makes me think it's easier to put Rust in the web than, say, C or C++.)

 ## Architecture